mjsteger/steggybot-clj/src/steggybot/plugins/README.md

 They can define a command -> action linkage that results in a message or a task that is run periodically.

-See `goodbot.plugins.ping` for a simple example of a command based plugin or `goodbot.plugins.health` for task based.
+See `steggybot.plugins.ping` for a simple example of a command based plugin or `goodbot.plugins.health` for task based.